 - "With 84 horsepower and 83 pound-feet of torque, the little 1.2-liter four-cylinder engine gets the 2350-pound Spark through first gear reasonably quickly.
 It slows beyond that but never sounds strained, and it's sufficient for urban commuting." -- Car and Driver

 - "The Spark underachieves on highway mileage because it is not aerodynamically slippery.
 The Spark is tall, narrow and stubby, which isn't good for airflow.
 But it gets outstanding city mileage because it weighs just 2,300 pounds, making it more efficient in stop-and-go driving." -- The Detroit News

 - "It is not the least bit speedy." -- The Washington Post

 Handling and Braking

-Though test drivers don’t comment on the Spark’s braking abilities, they’re pleased with its steering, which delivers good feedback.
+Test drivers are pleased with the 2013 Chevy Spark's steering, which delivers good feedback.
 More than one reviewer adds that the Spark’s ride quality is very good and remains composed over bumpy urban streets, though one reviewer says the opposite.
 At higher speeds, critics noticed that the Spark is easily tossed around when larger vehicles pass it.

 - "The steering is quick, precise, and provides better feedback than we've experienced in other small cars with electric steering and, just as important, doesn't get twitchy at higher speeds." -- Automobile Magazine